tyu0912/ansible-terraform-gcp/README.md

 ### Running the Repo
 1. Clone the repo and `cd` into the folder.

 2. If this is your first time, run `terraform init` to download the load balancer module.
 If this works, you should see a new `.terraform` folder.
+Can check by running `ls -la`.
+No need to go into it.

-3. Run a command similar to the below to deploy the infrastructure stack.
+3. From the base directory of the repo, run a command similar to the below to deploy the infrastructure stack.
 Note that fields below are necessary and that -p, -q, -c and -i values were obtained in steps in prior sections.

+Cmd: `bash 1_run_terraform.sh -u <username> -p <public_key_path> -q <private_key_path> -c <service_account_credential_file> -i <project_id>`
-`bash 1_run_terraform.sh -u tennisonyu -p ~/.ssh/id_rsa.pub -q ~/.ssh/id_rsa -c ansible-terraform-282015-f4561a76bd8d.json -i ansible-terraform-282015`
+Ex: `bash 1_run_terraform.sh -u tennisonyu -p ~/.ssh/id_rsa.pub -q ~/.ssh/id_rsa -c ansible-terraform-282015-f4561a76bd8d.json -i ansible-terraform-282015`

 Once complete, there should be IPs that are printed.
 You can verify that it matches the VMs created on GCP.
 You can also verify that a VM group and a Load Balancer are created on their respective pages.
 Also important to confirm is that the `ansible/hosts/hosts.ini` file has matching IP addresses.